Financial Poise

 Returns from a self-directed IRA investment may be tax-deferred or tax-free, depending upon the account type.
 Self-directed IRAs share the same tax advantages as a traditional or Roth IRA, but the Internal Revenue Service imposes certain restrictions on the management and use of these accounts.

-When putting money into public equities, investors can sell their shares on the stock market if things go wrong.
+When investing in public equities, investors can sell their shares on the stock market if things go wrong.
 Private equity, by design, provides no such escape hatch.
 An investment in a start-up means investors get their money back only if the company goes public or is bought by someone else.

-Similar to real estate, precious metals and other alternative investments, the administration and custody of private equity assets require a specialist who is familiar with the operational requirements of this emerging asset class.
+Similar to real estate, precious metals, or other alternative investments, the administration and custody of private equity assets require a specialist who is familiar with the operational requirements of this emerging asset class.

-It’s important that the average investors knows how to invest in private companies.
+It’s important that the average investor knows how to invest in private companies.
 Private equity can create a more diversified portfolio to help improve retirement outcomes when compared with a portfolio solely composed of equities and fixed income.
-And today more than ever, the average investor has access to the private market and its benefits.
+The average investor has access to the private market and its benefits today more than ever before.

 About John Bowens